In Him Ministries:

 The Abrahamic Covenant was based on Abraham’s faith alone.
 Likewise, everyone who receives Jesus Christ as their Lord and Savior through faith alone are the true heirs of Abraham and have all of the rights and privileges promised in the Abrahamic Covenant (John 3:16; Gal.
 3:7-29; 4:22-31; Rom.
 4:12-21; 9:7-8).

-Sign: Circumcision (Genesis 17).
+Sign: Circumcision (Genesis 17:10-13).

 5. The Mosaic Covenant (Conditional)

-The Ten Commandments form the foundation for all of the rest of the laws in the covenant (Ex.
+The Ten Commandments form the framework for all of the rest of the laws in the covenant (Exod.
 34:28; Deut.
 4:13).
 As part of the Old Covenant, the people at Mount Sinai also agreed to obey all the laws given in Exodus 20-24.
 Those additional laws became part of the covenant God made with Israel.
-The covenant was then ratified with a blood sacrifice (Ex.
+The covenant was then ratified with a blood sacrifice (Exod.
 24:6-8).
-Deuteronomy contains additional laws and regulations for Israel regarding how they should conduct themselves in the Promised Land, but those laws were still considered part of the same covenantal agreement, or relationship between Israel and Yahweh, their God (Deut.
-4:44-49; 5:1-5; 6:20-25).
+God also gave Israel additional laws and regulations in the books of Leviticus and Numbers, and special laws regarding how they should conduct themselves in the Promised land in the book of Deuteronomy, but those laws were still considered part of the same covenantal agreement God made with Israel on Mount Sinai.

-The Mosaic Covenant was given to distinguish Israel from the surrounding nations as God's special kingdom of priests and a holy nation (Ex.
+The Mosaic Covenant was given to distinguish Israel from the surrounding nations as God’s special kingdom of priests and a holy nation (Exod.
 19:1-7).
 The covenant was structured after a Hittite, suzerain-vassal covenant treaty from 1400 - 1300 B.C. and it was designed to bring Israel closer to realizing the promises made by God in the Abrahamic Covenant.
 The suzerain-vassal covenant was a very common, conditional covenant type used between nations around Israel at the time of the exodus.
 The Mosaic Covenant had very specific, blessings and curses laid out for Israel in Leviticus 26 and Deuteronomy 28-30.
 By reflecting God’s holiness (Lev.
 19:2), Israel would serve as God’s witnesses to a watching world.
-The Sabbath was given for the first time after the exodus and served as a ceremonial sign of the Mosaic Covenant (Ex.
-31:16-17; Ne.
-9:13-14; Ezek.
-20:12, 20).

 During the time of the Old Covenant, even the stranger in Jerusalem was expected to keep the Sabbath.
 A stranger could choose to live in Israel without becoming a Jew but they still had to follow the laws of the land.
-If they were trying to engage in commerce they would be tempting God's people to sin by breaking the Sabbath (Ne.
+If they were trying to engage in commerce they would be tempting God’s people to sin by breaking the Sabbath (Ne.
 13:15-21).
-A Gentile who wanted to keep the Passover and the other Jewish feasts had to be circumcised and become a practicing Jew (Ex.
+A male Gentile who wanted to keep the Passover and the other Jewish feasts had to be circumcised and become a practicing Jew (Exod.
 12:43-49).

 The Mosaic Covenant included 613 moral, civil, and ceremonial laws meant to govern every aspect of Hebrew life.
 Regulations pertaining to ceremonial cleanliness, festivals, diet, and the Levitical priesthood all served to separate Israel from their surrounding nations (Lev.
 20:22-26; Eph.
 2:11-22; 4:18; John 10:16; Col. 1:21; Gal.
 4:8).